 I'm excited to announce my first research publication by the American Numismatic Association [ANA]!
 My article delves into the history of the Dansco Corporation and Ervin J. Felix, the accidental grandfather of the modern-day Dansco Supreme albums.
-While he initially set out to create a superior album for collectors, he left behind a profound legacy in coin preservation.
+While Ervin initially set out to create a superior album for collectors, he left a profound legacy in coin preservation.

 Below is a short excerpt from the article: